The Number One Skills Gap in the United States

 When an archer misses the mark… failure to hit the bullseye is never the fault of the target.
 To improve your aim, improve yourself. – Gilbert Arland

 We use this quote as a metaphor for effective communication.
 The bullseye is your objective, the arrow is your message, and intention is how you launch the arrow (how you communicate your message).
 Like archery, effective communication takes work.
-If you want improve yourself, here are three things you can do today to be a more effective communicator:
+If you want improve yourself, here are three things you can do today to be a more effective communicator and close the number one skills gap in the U.S.:

 Communicate with Intention